SCORM 2004 overview for developers

-This article will provide you, the developer, with a quick and simple understanding of what SCORM is and how it actually works.
-The most recent version of SCORM, SCORM 2004, will be discussed here; there is also a previous version of this article that references SCORM 1.2.
+This article will provide you, the developer, with a quick and simple understanding of the SCORM 2004 eLearning standard and how it actually works.
+There is a companion article that address the SCORM 1.2 standard available here.

 The Sharable Content Object Reference Model (SCORM) allows learning content from any vendor to play in any SCORM-conformant Learning Management System (LMS).
 SCORM was created in cooperation among government, academia and industry, and it consolidates the work of AICC, IMS, ARIADNE and IEEE’s LTSC into one unified reference model.